Spreadsheets Across the Curriculum: The Geology of National Parks Collection

 Len Vacher, Department of Geology, University of South Florida, Tampa

-The Geology of National Parks Collection is being developed as part of Geology of National Parks: Spreadsheets, Quantitative Literacy, and Natural Resrouces (NSF DUE-0826566), a three-year, Phase-1 CCLI project that started January 2009.
+The Geology of National Parks Collection was developed as part of Geology of National Parks: Spreadsheets, Quantitative Literacy, and Natural Resources (NSF DUE-0836566), a three-year, Phase-1 CCLI project that started January 2009.

-The purpose of the project is to develop a resource of SSAC modules for the introductory geology course, Geology of National Parks, at the University of South Florida.
-Selected modules will be rotated into the course's series of weekly student activities.
-The intent is twofold: (1) to bolster the quantitative literacy dimension of the course, and (2) to bring in more environmental geology by aligning the course with the NPS Natural Resources Challenge
+The purpose of the project was to create a resource of SSAC modules for the introductory geology course, Geology of National Parks, at the University of South Florida.
+Selected modules are being rotated into the course's series of weekly student activities.
+The intent is twofold: (1) to bolster the quantitative literacy dimension of the course, and (2) to bring in more environmental geology by aligning the course with the NPS Natural Resources Challenge.

 Context